fxbriol/fxbriol.github.io/_pages/about.md

 ## News

-* Welcome to [Harita Dellaporta](https://scholar.google.com/citations?user=avnp0ZsAAAAJ&hl=en), who is joining the group as a postdoctoral researcher.
+* Welcome to [Harita Dellaporta](https://scholar.google.com/citations?user=avnp0ZsAAAAJ&hl=en), who is joining the group as a postdoctoral researcher!

 * I have joined the editorial board of [Bayesian Analysis](https://projecteuclid.org/journals/bayesian-analysis) as an Associate Editor.